 - matching the SPC's

 - de-cascading the MPC's

-- renumbering the nodes to decrease the profile

 - determining the matrix structure

 9.5.1 Matching the SPC's

 In each step the SPC's can be redefined using the OP=NEW parameter.
 To assure a smooth transition between the values at the end of the previous step and the newly defined values these must be matched.
 This matching is performed in subroutine spcmatch.f.
 For each SPC i active in a new step the following cases arise: